omarreis/GBE3D/demos/SailboatDemo/README.md

 ![screenshot on phone](SailboatDemo_on_phone.png)

-## Not implemented
+## Not included

-Not in this demo, at this time:
+Not implemented at this time:

 * no 3D Collision detection ( ship, rock ..)
 * no Wind driven boat ( boat just moves at a speed set in the Speed tabcontrol ).
 One could add a boat wind x speed chart ( polars ) to calculate boat speed.